EU and AstraZeneca battle in court over vaccine delays - RFI

 The group denies having failed in its obligations and at the end of April denounced the lawsuit as "unfounded".

-The EU is also accusing the pharmaceutical giant -- which worked with Oxford University in the development of its vaccine -- of having favoured the UK in its deliveries, even for jabs made by subcontractors on the continent.

-AstraZeneca's French-Australian boss Pascal Soriot has argued that his company's contract with the EU binds it only to a "best reasonable efforts" clause.

-But the European Commission says the rest of the contract shows greater legal responsibility than that, and EU diplomats and lawmakers have pointed out that the company has largely delivered promised doses to Britain, where it is headquartered.
+But the European Commission says the contract proves AstraZeneca is legally responsible, and EU diplomats and lawmakers have pointed out that the company has largely delivered promised doses to Britain, where it is headquartered.

 - 'Not in the contract' -

-The commission, which has been responsible for procuring vaccines for all of the bloc, initially intended to use the AstraZeneca jab as the main workhorse to power the EU's inoculation drive.#photo1
+The commission, which has been responsible for procuring vaccines for all of the bloc, initially intended to use the AstraZeneca jab as the main workhorse to power the EU's inoculation drive.

-It has now switched to the more expensive BioNTech/Pfizer vaccine as its mainstay.
+It has now switched to the more expensive Pfizer/BioNTech vaccine as its mainstay.

-In a hearing, Rafael Jafferali, one of the commission's lawyers, accused AstraZeneca of having "breached numerous obligations under the pre-order contract".

-"This affects both the production and delivery of the vaccines," he said.

-"This may be what the commission wants, but it is not provided for in the contract," he said.
+"This may be what the commission wants, but it is not provided for in the contract," he said.#photo1

 The row has eroded public confidence in the AstraZeneca jab, which also took a blow over worries of links to very rare blood clots in people who had received it.